spaze/vat-calculator/README.md

 <a name="countries"></a>
 ## Countries

 EU countries are supported as well as some non-EU countries that use VAT.
 Some countries are not supported even though they also have VAT.
+Currently, that's the case for the following countries:
+- Norway (NO)
+- Turkey (TR)
-Currently, that's the case for Norway which can be added manually with `VatRates::addRateForCountry()`.
+These can be added manually with `VatRates::addRateForCountry()`:

 ```php
 $vatRates = new VatRates();